mmisamore/fregetalk/fregetalk.md

 % Pure Functional Programming\
 on the JVM with Frege
 % Michael D. Misamore
-% Oct 20, 2015
+% March 2, 2016

 # Some History

 <img src="church.jpg" style="height: 5em; float:right">
 <img src="turing.jpg" style="height: 5em; float:right">

-> - In the beginning (1936), Alan Turing invented his machines for formalizing computations\
+> - In the beginning (1936), Alan Turing invented his machines for formalizing
+>   computations.
+Operational/mechanical in style.

-> - Around the same time (1936), Alonzo Church completed work on a totally different model for formalizing computations: the &lambda;-calculus
+> - Around the same time (1936), Alonzo Church completed work on a totally
+>   different model: the &lambda;-calculus.
+Mathematical in style.

 > - Church and Turing proved that the same computations can be expressed in either system.